shivannis/xandr-docs-public/xandr-docs/articles/monetize/buy-mobile-inventory-directly-from-a-publisher.md

   Each of these steps is described more fully below.

 > [!NOTE]
-> If you'd like to buy from other networks on the Xandr platform, see [Buy Mobile Inventory via RTB](buy-mobile-inventory-via-rtb.md).
+> If you'd like to buy from other networks on the Microsoft Advertising platform, see [Buy Mobile Inventory via RTB](buy-mobile-inventory-via-rtb.md).

 Still have questions?
 See the [Mobile Buying FAQ](mobile-buying-faq.md) .